 Academic Success Coach

 Every new incoming student at USF is assigned a Success Coach (ASC) who works in the Center for Academic and Student Achievement (CASA).
 For MSP, the Success Coach is Dr. Charlene Lobo Soriano.
 Scholars have access to their ASC during the program as well as for all four years at USF.

 An ASC provides academic support to students through referrals to resources on campus as well as assistance with forms/ processes.
 ASCs meet with students to ensure that they are thriving and succeeding at USF.

 Muscat Scholars: The First Year

-After the intensive two-week summer program, Scholars report that the community feeling that MSP provides is a great foundation for their stay at the University.
+After the intensive summer program, Scholars report that the community feeling that MSP provides is a great foundation for their stay at the University.
 Scholars also report feeling like they are at home at USF - knowing what resources are available, who to go to, and where everything is!

 In the first year, Scholars will meet monthly in cohorts and individually to build and review their Success Plan.
 This is an essential component of the program and ensures that students stay focused on their success during the school year.